v2i0s2h2/open-chat-bots/ts/README.md

 ## Initialisation

 The library exports a `BotClient` constructor which is designed to be created at the beginning of an execute_command POST request.
-One ideomatic way to achieve this is to use middleware on the request root to create the instance of the `BotClient`.
+One idiomatic way to achieve this is to use middleware on the request root to create the instance of the `BotClient`.

 For an example of this you can refer to [the middleware](./packages/example/src/middleware/botclient.ts) used in the sample implementation.